-All organisations that process personal data are required to comply with data protection legislation.
-The General Data Protection Regulations 2018 gives individuals (known as ‘data subjects’) certain rights over their personal data whilst imposing certain obligations on the organisations that process their data.
+All organisations that process personal data are required to comply with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018).
+The Data Protection Laws give individuals (known as ‘data subjects’) certain rights over their personal data whilst imposing certain obligations on the organisations that process their data.

-The Company collects and processes both personal data and sensitive personal data.
-It is required to do so to comply with legislation and contractual purposes.
+The Company is a recruitment business and collects and processes both personal data and sensitive personal data.
+It is required to do so to comply with other legislation.
 It is also required to keep this data for different periods depending on the nature of the data.

 In this policy the following terms have the following meanings:

 ‘The Company’ refers to Athona Ltd, Athona Education Limited and Athona Clinical Services Ltd.

 ‘data controller’ means an individual or organisation which, alone or jointly with others, determines the purposes and means of the processing of personal data;

 ‘processing’ means any operation or set of operations performed on personal data, such as collection, recording, organisation, structuring, storage (including archiving), adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 ‘sensitive personal data’* means personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data, data concerning health, an individual’s sex life or sexual orientation and an individual’s criminal convictions.

 * For the purposes of this policy we use the term ‘personal data’ to include ‘sensitive personal data’ except where we specifically need to refer to sensitive personal data.

 ‘subject access request’ means the rights an Individual has to request access to their personal data on request, free of charge except in certain circumstances.